Download eBooks & Wiring Diagrams (FREE)

 FAQ

 Yes.
-In most circumstances, a solar charge controller is required for your solar system build.
+In most circumstances, a solar charge controller is required for the building of your solar system.
 These devices are essential to ensuring your batteries are properly charged and are not overcharged, which can degrade the batteries.

 The best wire size for your solar charge controller depends on the size of your solar array.
-Read our post to identify the best wire size for your needs.
+Read our solar wire size guide to identify the best wire size for your needs.

 Mount the solar charge controller on a non-flammable substrate.
 The electric terminals should be facing downwards.